 Although the great majority of surviving bindings have sewing supports of the type just described, a wide variety of different light-weight sewing structures were also used, often taken from the archival binding trade, which provided less expensive but perfectly functional and durable alternatives, but to which in most cases it would have been impossible to add boards and leather.
 These often survive in very small numbers, even single recorded examples, and it is hard to know how common they might once have been.
 They include sewing with unsupported sewing structures without adhesive on the spine, of which German and Italian examples have been recorded (genuine Greek-style bindings also made use of unsupported sewing, but of a rather different type).
 A variety of longstitch structures can also be found, sewn through pierced sewing supports placed either directly on the spines of the bookblocks (in which case they will usually have had parchment cases attached them by secondary tackets), or placed outside parchment cases, through which the sewing thread would also have been taken as the books were sewn.
 These books would therefore have been covered once the sewing was completed, and would as a result have been less expensive to make.
 Such structures were made in contemporary archival bookbinding practice, where they were in common use across Europe in the late middle ages.
-In north-western Europe, the pierced supports themselves seem usually to have been made of thick, stiff pieces of tanned skin, parchment or hide (pieces of wood have also been found as pierced sewing supports on manuscripts), and may be continuous, and therefore run from head to tail of the spine in one piece,or in separate pieces with two or three sewing stations in each separate support.
+In north-western Europe, the pierced supports themselves seem usually to have been made of thick, stiff pieces of tanned skin, parchment or hide (pieces of wood have also been found as pierced sewing supports), and may be continuous, and therefore run from head to tail of the spine in one piece or in separate pieces with two or three sewing stations in each separate support.
+An example with a continuous pierced support made of beech wood can be found on a Günther Zainer edition of 1476 and another, with a continuous lining of thick leather with a patterned longstitch sewing, on a Delft edition of 1487 has a case of blind-tooled tanned goatskin with an envelope flap extending from the right fore-edge with a lining of medieval parchment waste attached to the pierced support by four loop-type tackets.
 The supports may either be sewn separately or in a single sequence from end to end of each gathering.
 A small number of surviving examples of this type of structure has survived with uncut edges on the text leaves, suggesting that these books were most probably sold in this state, possibly without covers, and would not therefore have been commissioned by the customer after the purchase of the book in sheets.
 Most would probably have been taken apart for rebinding as soon as they were sold.

 One example with uncut edges, printed in Cologne in about 1485, is held together, without endleaves, by primary tackets taken through pieces of parchment at the head and tail of the spine with each primary tacket reinforced inside each gathering with short parchment sewing guards.
 This simple, non-adhesive structure was subsequently given a parchment case, secured to each of the pieces of parchment at the head and tail of the spine by four secondary tackets of thin cord.
 The cover does not look like professional work, and may therefore be that of the Father Nicolas who wrote his name inside the left cover and who, if this was the case, would have bought the text leaves held together by the primary tackets without any other form of binding or cover.